catherineDiaz/Website/README.md

 </span>
 ```

-###Updating the Header and Footer

-All three pages of the website (*index.php*, *events.php*, and *scholarships.php*) reference the same header and footer files.
-If you wish to make a change to these files, or change the overall layout to the website, then you must edit *layout/header.php* and *layout/footer.php*, respectively.
-If you make a change in one of these files, it will change on every page of the website.

-Information that may need to be updated: Link order/adding pages, the group e-mail, phone number, and address, sponsors images, etc.

 ##Additional Notes

 ###Google Calendar & Facebook Plugins on Main Page

 The Events section on the main page is solely made up of the iframe plugins designed by Google and Facebook, respectively.
 Some browsers allow for plugins that will automatically block iframes from loading, leaving a blank square.
 This may also happen if the plugin is down on the host website.
 There is no way around this, but it's something to be aware of.

-###Changing the Subscription Form to Auto-Send the Email

-There exists a commented-out form in the sign-up section of *index.php* that is compatible with the *php/send_form_email.php* file.
-This was not implemented because auto-sending emails must be allowed in *php.ini*, which is under the jurisdiction of the system administrator.
-If you would like to enable this functionality, you will have to contact the sysadmin for permission to enable this.
-In the original development of this website, this was not done simply due to time constraints.
-Note that this form/php file has not been 100% tested and increased validation steps should be taken in *send_form_email.php*.